WebOrigami/docs/content/builtins/tree/cache.md

 ```

 This will fetch images on demand from the slow API-based `cityMaps.ori` tree, saving them in the fast file-based tree.
 In this case, the files will be saved in a folder called `mapImages`.

+You now have the following arrangement of calls:

+cachedMaps.ori → Tree.cache → cityMaps.ori (if image doesn't exist yet) → map.ori → MapBox API

 To retrieve all the maps at once, you can use the [`Tree.visit`](visit.html) builtin, which will get all the values (images) in this collection.